CTPUG/wafer/README.md

    * The name will be the conference's name.

-   * Create the registration levels and other items.
+4. Create the default 'Page Editors' and 'Talk Mentors' groups using ``manage.py wafer_add_default_groups``.

-4. Have a fun conference.
+5. Have a fun conference.

 Features
 ========